-All Health Science students are required to obtain a criminal background check.
+All Health Science students (College of Health is considered a part of Health Sciences) are required to obtain a criminal background check.
 Recreational Therapy students must secure a criminal background check by the second week of enrollment in RECTH 4300.
-No student will be allowed to begin clinical rotation hours without a cleared criminal background check.
-Student will enter their CastleBranch account to complete the 3-step criminal background process.
-(See Appendix B).
+No student will be allowed to begin clinical rotation hours or experiences without a cleared criminal background check.
+The student will enter their CastleBranch account to complete the 3-step criminal background process (See Appendix B).

-If a student has a criminal offense that could prohibit their clinical placement or their ability to be state licensed or nationally certified the Clinical Education Coordinator, RT (CEC-RT) will meet with the student and discuss possible options.
+If a student has a criminal offense that could prohibit their clinical placement or their ability to be state licensed or nationally certified, the Clinical Education Coordinator - RT (CEC-RT) will meet with the student and discuss possible options.

-If the student has a criminal offense that may prohibit their ability to complete specific functions required at their assigned clinical placement i.e. motor vehicle infractions, the CEC-RT will discuss this with the student and must disclose this information to the agency.
+If the student has a criminal offense that may prohibit their ability to complete specific functions required at their assigned clinical placement or experience (i.e. motor vehicle infractions), the CEC-RT will discuss this with the student and must disclose this information to the agency.